-- Government contributions: If you are between 18 and the KiwiSaver retirement age and reside mainly in New Zealand, then you may be eligible for a Government member tax credit contribution of 50 cents for every dollar you contribute, up to $521.43 each year (conditions apply).
+Government contributions: If you are between 18 and the KiwiSaver retirement age and reside mainly in New Zealand, then you may be eligible for a Government Contribution of 50 cents for every dollar you contribute, up to $521.43 each year (conditions apply).

-- Annual Government contribution: If you are aged 18 or over and are contributing to your KiwiSaver account, you will also be eligible for the Member Tax Credit (MTC).
+Annual Government contribution: If you are aged 18 or over and are contributing to your KiwiSaver account, you will also be eligible for the Government Contribution.
 The New Zealand Government will pay 50 cents for every dollar of member contribution annually up to a maximum payment of $521.43.
 This means that you must contribute $1,042.86 annually to qualify for the maximum payment of $521.43.
-If you join KiwiSaver part-way through a year, your MTC eligibility will be based on the number of days you have been a member.
+If you join KiwiSaver part-way through a year, your eligibility for the Government Contribution will be based on the number of days you have been a member.

 When you reach the KiwiSaver retirement age, you may continue to keep making contributions; however, the Government will stop contributing and your employer may stop contributing.